Which message types are taking the longest to process?

 OrderPlaced (which comes from Sales), and

 OrderBilled (which comes from Shipping).
 The value shown for processing time on the ServicePulse monitoring tab is an average of all of the samples taken in a short period.
-For processing time, this might mean a mix of different message types are used to come up with the single value displayed.
+For processing time, this might mean a mix of different message types are used to come up with a single value displayed.
 If we want to make the endpoint go faster, where do we focus our efforts?

 In ServicePulse, click the Shipping endpoint to open the Details view.